Decisions, decisions… To make the right ones, you need the correct information.

 Harb & Co.
 Closed Escrow: Selling Income Property

 Her mother had owned income property for decades, and in addition, most of the building was occupied by long-term tenants.
 Rents never rose until the long-term tenants vacated.
-Therefore, she was pulled in many directions between the tenants and her siblings.
+Therefore, she was pulled between the tenants and her siblings in many directions.

 Real Estate Terminology – Probates, Living Trusts, Conservatorships